charasyn/Information/Project/Specification-Web.md

  - open /logout (clean up)

-## :ghost: BAD Example that You Shouldn't Do:
+## :ghost: BAD Example that You Shouldn't Follow:

 #### Test case R6.4 - /buy[post] The ticket name exists in the database - positive